ibm-cloud-docs/security-compliance/profile-predefined.md

 ## Before you begin
 {: before-profiles}

 Before you get started, be sure that you have the required level of access to view and manage profiles.
-To manage profiles, you need the editor platform role or higher.
-For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).
+To manage profiles, you need the [**Editor** platform role or higher](/docs/security-compliance?topic=security-compliance-access-management).

 ## Viewing profiles